Narigo/keepass-diff/README.md

 If you want to pipe the output of the command into another file or script, you may want to disable the terminal colors.
-You can do so with the `--no-color` or `-C` flag.
+You can do so with the `--no-color` or `-C` option.

 `--help` yields:

 ```
+keepass-diff 1.1.2
+Joern Bernhardt <joern.bernhardt@googlemail.com>
+This CLI-tool reads two Keepass (.kdbx) files and prints their differences.

 USAGE:
-    keepass-diff [FLAGS] [OPTIONS] <INPUT-A> <INPUT-B>
+    keepass-diff [OPTIONS] <INPUT-A> <INPUT-B>

-FLAGS:
-    -h, --help             Prints help information
+ARGS:
+    <INPUT-A>    Sets the first file
+    <INPUT-B>    Sets the second file

+OPTIONS:
     -C, --no-color                   Disables color output
+    -h, --help                       Print help information
+        --keyfile-a <keyfile-a>      Sets the key file for the first file
+        --keyfile-b <keyfile-b>      Sets the key file for the second file
+        --keyfiles <keyfiles>        Sets the same key file for both files (keyfile-a and keyfile-b would take precedence if set as well)
         --no-password-a              Sets no password for the first file (and will not ask for it)
         --no-password-b              Sets no password for the second file (and will not ask for it)
         --no-passwords               Sets no password for both files (and will not ask for both files)
-        --same-password    Asks for password only once, and tries to open both files with it
-    -V, --version          Prints version information
-    -v, --verbose          Enables verbose output

-OPTIONS:
-        --keyfile-a <keyfile-a>      Sets the key file for the first file
-        --keyfile-b <keyfile-b>      Sets the key file for the second file
-        --keyfiles <keyfiles>        Sets the same key file for both files (keyfile-a and keyfile-b would take
-                                     precedence if set as well)
         --password-a <password-a>    Sets the password for the first file (will be asked for if omitted)
         --password-b <password-b>    Sets the password for the second file (will be asked for if omitted)
         --passwords <passwords>      Sets the password for both files (if it's the same for both files)

-ARGS:
-    <INPUT-A>    Sets the first file
-    <INPUT-B>    Sets the second file
+        --same-password              Asks for password only once, and tries to open both files with it
+    -v, --verbose                    Enables verbose output
+    -V, --version                    Print version information
 ```

 ## Used libraries: